DreamingRaven/nemesyst/docs/source/installation.rst

     source venv/bin/activate.fish

-To install Nemesyst and all its dependancies into a virtual environment while it is being used (activated):
+To install Nemesyst and all its dependencies into a virtual environment while it is being used (activated):

 .. code-block:: bash